varabyte/kobweb/README.md

 Modifier.opacity(MyOpacityVar.value())
 ```

-This generates the following CSS:
+generates the following CSS:

 ```css
 opacity: var(--my-opacity);
 ```

-How does something of type `Number` generate output like `var(--my-opacity)`?
+However, `MyOpacityVar` acts like a `Number` in our code!
+How does something that effectively has a type of `Number`
+generate text output like `var(--my-opacity)`?

 This is accomplished through the use of Kotlin/JS's `unsafeCast`, where you can tell the compiler to treat a value as a
 different type than it actually is.
 In this case, `MyOpacityVar.value()` returns some object which the Kotlin compiler